What is a Deputyship?

 The process

-When an application for Deputyship is made, there are a series of formalities to be dealt with.
+When an application for Deputyship is made, there are a series of formalities to be dealt with, usually over a period of 4-6 weeks.
 A number of forms have to be prepared and sent to the Court of Protection.
-The applicant must tell at least 3 people who know the person about the application that is being made, with them completing a witness statement that is also submitted to the Court.
-Once the application has been received, a letter is then issued by the Court of Protection stating when the application will be considered.
+The applicant must tell at least 3 people who know the person for who the application is being made, with them completing a witness statement that is also submitted to the Court.
+Once the application has been received, a letter is then issued by the Court of Protection stating when the application will be considered, which based on current timescales can take them 6-12 months to make a decision.

 The Deputyship Order